 In 1976, the Allied Chemical Corporation conducted a series of borings in the area of the East Flume in anticipation of upgrading the flume with, among other things, the installation of a diffuser pipe extending into the lake.
-There were two borings in the lake, as indicated on Figure 4-14.
+There were two borings in the lake, as indicated on Figure G-14.
 Although surveyed locations are not available, the borings were performed along the line of the diffuser pipe (seen in the Onondaga Lake Remedial Investigation/Feasibility Study Geophysical Survey [PTI, 1992a] report) in 1 m (core B2) and 4.6 m (core B1) of water and extending 39.5 m (core B2) and 42 m (core B1) into the sediment.
-The logs for these deep borings (included in Appendix F2) indicate "white and gray Chemical Waste, chemical odor, calcareous" from the sediment surface down to approximately 14.6 m (core B2) and 12.2 m (core B1) into the sediment.
+The logs for these deep borings (included in Appendix F2 of the RI) indicate "white and gray Chemical Waste, chemical odor, calcareous" from the sediment surface down to approximately 14.6 m (core B2) and 12.2 m (core B1) into the sediment.

-In 2000, Honeywell collected 23 cores from the lake, which were intended to be about 8 m deep into the sediment (see Chapter 2, Figure 2-18).
-A review of the coring logs (see Appendix F1) revealed that six of these cores contain a formation described as "Calcareous Material."
+In 2000, Honeywell collected 23 cores from the lake, which were intended to be about 8 m deep into the sediment (see Chapter 2, Figure 2-18 of the RI).
+A review of the coring logs (see Appendix F1 of the RI) revealed that six of these cores contain a formation described as "Calcareous Material."
 The 8 m cores with deposits of "Calcareous Material" are in the immediate area of the 1951 Honeywell waste delta (cores S309, S310, S311, and S312) and in the Ninemile Creek delta (cores S304 and S305).
 These are both areas of the lake where there is historical information of disposal of Solvay wastes; i.e., the Ninemile Creek delta having received runoff from Honeywell Solvay Wastebeds 1 through 15, and the in-lake disposal from the East Flume discussed above.
 The cores in the Honeywell wastes (cores S309 to S312) do not penetrate through the "Calcareous Material" and have accumulated little, if any, material (0 to 0.6 m) above this formation, which is consistent with the 1976 borings in the lake.

-Figure 1-3 of this report illustrates the Honeywell in-lake waste deposit, which covers about 65 acres.
+Chapter 2, Figure 2-1 of this BERA illustrates the Honeywell in-lake waste deposit, which covers about 65 acres.
 Based on the 1976 coring evidence (waste material thicknesses of 14.6 m [core B2] and 12.2 m [core B1]) and the observation that many of the 8 m cores obtained in 2000 did not extend to the bottom of the waste material, it appears that the waste deposit is on the order of over 33 ft (10 m) thick.
-If the waste deposit is 33 ft (10 m) thick, then this suggests that the deposit contains about 2.6 million m3 (3.4 million yd3) of material.
+If the waste deposit is 33 ft (10 m) thick, then this suggests that the deposit contains about 2.6 million $m^3$ (3.4 million $yd^3$ ) of material.

-4.5.4 Review of Chemical Contamination of the In-Lake Waste Deposit
+G.5.4 Review of Chemical Contamination of the In-Lake Waste Deposit